Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: Conclusions

 \

 As a first step in applying the theory to molecular junctions, we benchmark the extended current expressions against an analytical expression for the electric current and explore the parameter range for which the perturbative electric current expressions are in qualitative agreement.
-It is found that the perturbative expressions qualitatively agree with the analytical current when the ratio $\frac{\Omega}{\Gamma}$ is small and disagree more severely as $\frac{\Omega}{\Gamma}$ increases.
-The current characteristics in an equilibrium nuclear dynamics are then compared to fully non-equilibrium description.
-It is found that terms in the extended current expression do not vanish in the non-equilibrium description and, as a result, we observed significantly different current characteristics such as constructive contribution from inelastic scattering in the conductance characteristics relative to the destructive contribution predicted by equilibrium descriptions.
-In addition, we used the effective temperature extracted from electronic viscosity and diffusion coefficient to show that the probability distribution of finding the classical particle could be approximated with a Boltzmann-like probability distribution with some fictitious temperature.
+It is found that the perturbative expressions qualitatively agree with the analytical current when the ratio $\frac{{ \Omega}}{\Gamma}$ is small and disagree more severely as $\frac{{ \Omega}}{\Gamma}$ increases.
+The current characteristics in a equilibrium description are then compared to non-equilibrium descriptions.
+It is found that terms in the extended current expression do not vanish in the non-equilibrium description and, as a result, we observed significantly different current characteristics such as constructive interference in the conductance characteristics relative to the destructive interference predicted by equilibrium descriptions.
+In addition, we used the effective temperature to show that the probability distribution of finding the classical particle could be approximated with a Boltzmann-like probability distribution.
 In the final section, we showed that the non-equilibrium description of nuclear motion can give rise to the Landauer blowtorch effect via the emergence of effective adiabatic potentials with multiple minima.
-The particular example that we considered consists of an effective potential that varies from a single to a triple potential with voltage and we explored the impacts that the Landauer blowtorch effect has on the trajectories, current, current switching and Fano factor. \\ \\
+The particular example that we considered consists of an effective potential that varies from a single to a triple potential with voltage and we explored the impacts that the Landauer blowtorch effect has on the trajectories, current, waiting times and Fano factor.

 The data that supports the findings of this study are available within the article.